Jagjit Singh Chohan: Softening and return

 Chohan gradually softened his stance.
 He supported India's attempts to defuse the tension by accepting surrenders by the militants.
 Other organizations, mainly in UK and North America, continue to work for a Khalistan.
 The Indian government first permitted his wife to return and after he was pardoned by the Atal Bihari government, he was allowed to return to India in June 2001, after having been exiled for 21 years.
 The government decided to overlook his past activities.

 After his return, in an interview Chohan said he would keep the Khalistan movement alive democratically and pointed out that he has always been against violence.

 Khalsa Raj Party

 After Chohan returned to India, he started a political party in 2002 named the Khalsa Raj Party and became its president.
 The stated aim of the political party was to continue his campaign for Khalistan.
 Chohan could not attract the support from the new generation of Sikhs.
 The Pioneer (newspaper) stated that his party was a 'Letterhead organization'.

 Death

 Chohan withdrew himself from the public life in his later years.
 He died on 4 April 2007, aged 78 due to heart attack at his native village Tanda in Hoshiarpur District of Punjab.

-After his death, the Khalistan movement gradually died down.